PedrobyJoao/nwaku-eval/README.md

 For both experiments, we calculate the net bandwidth cost throughout the experiment by subtracting the final bandwidth from the initial bandwidth.

-The reason is to eliminate the base network noise of idleness.
+This eliminates the base network noise of an idle network.

 ### Number of Messages vs. Bandwidth